Digital Vomit was a decentralised collective from 2005-2015.

-Digital Vomit has members worldwide, with responsibilities and power distributed between us all.
-Who's in charge of DV?
+Digital Vomit had members worldwide, with responsibilities and power distributed between us all.
+Who was in charge of DV?
 Everyone and no one…

-Since 2005, we've released a number of CDs and MP3 releases (plus a DVD, four 7"s, a 12" LP, ringtones, a zine, and an 8-track) - over 100 releases and counting, spanning over two hundred artists.
+Between 2005 and 2015 we released a number of CDs and MP3 albums (plus a DVD, four 7"s, a 12" LP, ringtones, a zine, and an 8-track) - over 100 releases spanning over two hundred artists from all corners of the globe.

 The first split for both of these artists, this release runs just over half an hour and contains 10 blistering tracks.
 This is not your grandmother's noise.